bartex00001/WS2812_for_RPI_PICO/README.md

 - `state_machine_id` is the unique identifier of state machine.
 Must be in range `0,7` inclusive.
 - `active_on_init` is a flag that determines whether state machine is activated on initialization.

-The constructor will check whether `state_machine_id` is in valid range, but will not check it's uniqueness.
+The constructor will check whether `state_machine_id` is in valid range but will not check it's uniqueness.
 During this step the `WS2812` class is created as a member of the `WS2812Controller` class.
 It can be accessed via `self.WS2812`.

 ### Activate and deactivate state machine